-Delhi Metro has enabled

-to remain off the roads in 2014, according to Central Road Research Institute (CRRI).
+Delhi Metro has enabled Central Road Research Institute (CRRI).

-Facilitating construction of
+Facilitating construction of over

-M Hyderabad. of outer ring road at
+of outer ring road at

 Facilitating deployment of Intelligent Transport System (ITS) in Hyderabad & Bengaluru.

 PROMOTING REGIONAL CONNECTIVITY

 Facilitating development of

 ROADS AND BRIDGES in various parts of India.

 For instance,

 Facilitated construction for

-4-laning of 219 km
+4-laning of 220 km

 of National Highway 82 (NH 82) and National Highway 83 (NH 83) in Bihar.
 Conducting Study for development of

 ROADS, including

 BRIDGES AND

 TUNNELS in the North East.

-CONNECTING PORTS WITH INLAND AREAS dillillings.
+CONNECTING PORTS WITH INLAND AREAS

-Facilitating development of dedicated railway-freight corridor (Western DFC) over between National Capital Region of Delhi and Mumbai.
+Facilitating development of

+dedicated railway-freight corridor (Western DFC) around

+between National Capital Region of Delhi

 The Western DFC is designed for train speeds of 100 km per hour

+The travelling time has been reduced from

+3 days to 1 day.

-ENHANCING CAPACITY OF PORTS
+ENHANCING CAPACITY

-[TM]

-Facilitating increase in

-capacity and efficiency of cargo handling at the Vishakhapatnam & Chennai ports.
+Facilitating increase in capacity and efficiency of cargo handling at the Vishakhapatnam & Chennai ports.

 INDIAN RAILWAY'S VISION 2020 ENVISAGES DEVELOPMENT OF HIGH-SPEED CORRIDORS FOR SPEEDS UPTO 350 KMPH

 Conducted joint feasibility study with

 MINISTRY OF RAILWAYS.